bowman2001/perplexdoc/content/doc/basic/link/index.md

 If you want to rigorously check all your links --- even external ones --- you need to install additional software that validates a full local build (see [publish](publish#use-your-own-hardware)) of your site.
 Reliable tools like [html-proofer](https://github.com/gjtorikian/html-proofer) check all referenced URLs.

-## Obsolete {$relref} shortcode {.h-info}
+## Obsolete {$relref} shortcode

-Some long-time Hugo users like to use the shortcode {$relref} to generate the path relative to the root for internal links --- at least I did.
-With `[link]({{</* relref "unique-page-name" */>}})` Hugo used to produce this relative path to the unique page as the correct reference.
-But the render-link hook of this theme can’t process shortcodes and may throw the infamous `HAHAHUGO...` error.
+Many Hugo users like to use the shortcode {$relref} to generate the path relative to the root for internal links for pages with a unique name --- at least I do especially at the start of a new project when I’m not completely sure about the content folder structure.
+With `[link]({{</* relref "unique-page-name" */>}})` Hugo produces this relative path to the unique page as the correct reference.
+But the render-link hook can’t process shortcodes and may throw the infamous `HAHAHUGO...` error.
 So we need to abandon the shortcode for the sake of this advanced hook.
-But this is not a problem and more of a chance: The render-link hook can also handle `[link](unique-page-name)`!
+And this is not a problem and more of a chance: The render-link hook can also handle `[link](unique-page-name)`!
 If a page cannot be found another way it calls the {$relref} function internally as a last resort.
-So, we just don’t need the shortcode anymore inside of Markdown links.
+So, we just don’t need the shortcode anymore inside of Markdown links.[^1]

 Because Hugo’s default to throw an error and stop the build if {$relref} can’t find a page is quite harsh, the theme sets the parameter `refLinksErrorLevel: warning` in its configuration file.
+You can set it back to `error` in your project configuration of course.

-This is the only drawback as far as I can see for now: In case of a non-existing page name in a link reference we get the warning from {$relref} and additionally we may get a warning, an error, or nothing from the hook depending on its configuration.
+[^1]: The only drawback of this render-hook I can see for now is: In case of a non-existing page name in a link reference we get the warning from {$relref} and additionally we may get a warning, an error, or nothing from the hook depending on its configuration.